Genies raises $3 million from Bandai Namco for Asia expansion

 “A year ago, we started to build a lot of traction in Asia,” said Allison Sturges, director of Asia operations for Genies, in an interview with GamesBeat.
 “We really wanted to make our second home or headquarters in Asia.
 With this announcement, our official Genies KK is opening an office in Tokyo.
 And we’re announcing Bandai Namco as an investor.”

-The Los Angeles company started out creating cartoon-like 2D avatars that allow celebrities to make online social media appearances or commercials without actually being present.
-This has allowed many celebrities to continue making money during the pandemic even when they can’t travel to physical locations.
+The Los Angeles company started out creating cartoon-like 2D avatars that celebrities can use to make online social media appearances or commercials without actually being present.
+This has enabled many celebrities to continue making money during the pandemic even when they can’t travel to physical locations.

 Then the company rolled out its 3D avatars and a software development kit so companies like Giphy and Gucci can integrate the SDK into their apps to let consumers create Genie avatars that can wear their merchandise.